 There are however a few optimization steps that may speed up your site, even when it’s being converted to a static site.

-In this article we look at some tips and tools you can use to improve various aspects of sites performance before the conversion to static takes place.
-In some cases you’ll find that Strattic itself serves as a great tool for optimization.
+In this article we look at some tips and tools you can use to improve various aspects of site performance before the conversion to static takes place.
+In some cases, you’ll find that Strattic itself serves as a great tool for optimization.